s3bc40/msig-ui/README.md

 - The project structure is modular, with reusable components and hooks.
 - E2E tests require manual cache management when switching environments.
 - For local contract deployment, see the instructions below.
+- Ensure `.cache-synpress` is built for the environment you are using (devcontainer vs local).
+Else you may face issues with Synpress not finding MetaMask extension.
+Please refresh the cache by running `pnpm exec synpress --force` again if you switch environments.

 ## Deploying Safe Contracts Locally with `safe-smart-account`